 Originally published on http://www.cafleurebon.com 11 July, 2017

-Any news of the CHANEL Gabrielle release sends me into an apoplectic frenzy of joy and desire, and I am usually one of the first to book a seat on the CHANEL train.
-The newest CHANEL, is a sparkling white floral Eau De Parfum composed by Olivier Polge (named Gabrielle in honor of Coco CHANEL’s younger-self) arrived today and I could not be happier.
+Any news of a new CHANEL release sends me into an apoplectic frenzy of joy and desire, and I am usually one of the first to book a seat on the CHANEL train.
+The newest CHANEL, is a sparkling white floral Eau De Parfum composed by Olivier Polge named Gabrielle in honor of Coco CHANEL’s younger-self.
+It arrived today and I could not be happier.

 Described accurately as an “abstract floral”, Olivier Polge presents a modern white floral for a brand new generation, flirty, flighty, Jeunesse, and a whole lot of fun.
 Fronted by celebrity and ubër-Emo poster child Kristen Stewart, Gabrielle is a lovely scent that would surely bring a smile to even her lips.